Cajee7/SwapiWrapperApi/README.md

 # SwapiWrapperApi
 The **SWAPI Wrapper API** is a simple RESTful API built using **ASP.NET Core** that acts as a wrapper around the [Star Wars API (SWAPI)](https://swapi.dev).
 It simplifies access to Star Wars data — such as films and characters — by providing clean, well-structured endpoints for client applications to use.
+To see instructions on how to use, please scroll down...

 ## 🚀 Features
 - Retrieve a list of **films** from the Star Wars universe.